 As well as putting posters up on poster walls, you could look at placing flyers on car windows (for private car parks you’ll need permission from the car park owners, and you may also need to check with local city councils).
 Flyers can also be put in mailboxes and added to any public noticeboards, including noticeboards in information centres.

 If money is an issue, shop around for cheaper printing or do it from home – think black and white printing, and fit 4 flyers on one A4 page.

-Although costly, you could consider advertising on billboards or on the back of buses.
+Although costly, you could consider advertising on billboards, or on the back of buses.

 If you sell t-shirts through a website such as PrintMighty, you could create an exclusive tour t-shirt with the tour dates on it to include with your other listings.
 Such merch can also be sold at each show.

 Don’t forget about Radio stations and podcasts – many will be happy to give your tour a mention.
 Some local stations will even play your music to help promote the tour.

 Ticket giveaways are also a good way to encourage attendance – the winner will usually want to bring some friends along.